 In 1935, Aldo Leopold bought a worn out farm along the Wisconsin River.
-Taking up residence in a former chicken coop, they wanted to live close to the land.
+Taking up residence in a former chicken coop, he wanted his family to experience a life closer to nature.
 “Wilderness is the one kind of playground which mankind cannot build to order,” he wrote in his now-classic A Sand County Almanac.

 The former homestead was also the site of his grand experiment in attempting to bring life back to Dust Bowl era terrain.
 Over the course of more than a decade the family of seven planted about 50,000 trees and today their property (part of the Aldo Leopold Foundation) is a lush landscape of conifers, hardwoods and prairie.